OCTACHRON Manual

 Map your tracks to the MIDI notes your instrument uses.

-Load one of the many mapping presets we created for several standard drum machines.
+Load one of the many mapping presets we created for several iOS drum machines.

 Customize